haven-association/HavenPage/README.md

-## Welcome to the Haven association GitHub page
+## Welcome to the haven association GitHub page

-Haven is an independent international non-profit AI research association based in Hamburg, Germany.
+haven is an independent non-profit AI research association based in Hamburg, Germany.
 For more information, visit our website www.haven-association.org.

 ### Current Research